remo5000/cs2030-cheatsheet/cheatsheet2.md

 <div style="page-break-after: always;"></div>

 ---

 \pagebreak

 ## Types
-There are 2 types in Java: Primitive and Composite (usually in the form of an ADT) There at a few kinds of variables:
+There are 2 types in Java: Primitive and Composite (usually in the form of an ADT) There are a few kinds of variables:
 - Instance variables (non static fields)
 - Class variables (static fields)
 - Local variables (see Variable Capture)